 Multiple degrees, diplomas and transcripts

 A student may pursue more than one program of study within a degree.
-Students may pursue multiple degrees with the exception of obtaining an associate of interdepartmental studies degree when having completed the requirements of an associate of arts degree.
-Students who have completed the requirements for an associate of interdepartmental studies degree may return to complete the requirements for any additional degree program.
+Students may also pursue multiple degrees with the exception of obtaining an associate of interdepartmental studies degree when having completed the requirements of an associate of arts degree.
+However, students who have completed the requirements for an associate of interdepartmental studies degree may return to complete the requirements for any additional degree program.

+To be considered an additional and separate degree, programs of study must vary in program requirements by at least 15 credit hours.
+For additional and separate certificates of achievement, the program of study must vary in program requirements by at least 9 credit hours.

 A diploma will be awarded for each certificate and degree completed by a student.
 A student who completes the requirements for two or more different degrees in the same semester will be awarded a diploma for each degree.

 A student who completes the requirements for two or more programs of study under the same degree in the same semester will be awarded one diploma listing all completed programs of study.
-When requirements for additional programs of study within an already awarded degree are completed, no additional diploma will not be provided.
+When requirements for additional programs of study within an already awarded degree are completed, no additional diploma will be provided.
 Each certificate, degree and program of study completed will be listed on the student’s official transcript.

 Utilizing a course within multiple degrees